 The my.harvard sectioning tool is available to instructional staff who create or edit discussion, laboratory or other class sections.
 The tool is also helpful for courses that wish to move students among various enrollment sections (ex: language courses).
 Instructional staff may use the sectioning tool through the Fifth Monday, which is the final date for add/drop (with fee).
 No further section changes may be made after that date.

 Comprehensive sectioning instructions and video tutorials are available on the my.harvard Knowledge Center.
-The FAS Registrar's Office will be offering walk-in lab sectioning support.
+The FAS Registrar's Office offers walk-in lab sectioning support before the start of each term.
 These sessions are not trainings; you must view the videos and review documentation on the Knowledge Center before attending the labs.
 Staff will be available to answer specific questions and help with troubleshooting.
-Please bring a laptop to the session.

 To schedule space for your section: